USRSE/usrse.github.io/_events/repeated/carcc-researcher.md

   - RDATE;TZID=America/New_York:20220414T130000
 ---

+*Reoccurring monthly: Second Thursday of the month, 1pm ET*

 Do you help researchers using IT tools to further their research goals?
 Are you involved in research computing and/or data science training?
 Do you consult with researchers on more effectively doing their research with advanced computing resources?
 Compute with data?

 The Researcher-Facing Track of the [CaRCC People Network](https://carcc.org/people-network/) brings together people from research computing groups, libraries, research institutes, and other organizations who support researchers in every phase of the research lifecycle.